aduffy70/LabNotes/_posts/2019/2019-01-14-Sphagnum-recurvum-RADseq-analysis-notes.md

   * Renamed the mislabeled samples
   * Removed ~8 samples that are clearly falling in the wrong places based on morphology--it is likely they represent errors or mixed species herbarium specimens.
 If some DO represent something biologically interesting, there just aren't enough to provide good evidence.
   * Put back one sample that I dropped for having 70% missing data but is our only sample from the Azores.
 We also hoped to save Japanese and Sakhalin island samples but they both had over 99.5% missing data so I left them out.
+  * Fixed typos and inconsistencies in the sample names.
+  * For this re-analysis, I did not rerun ipyrad from scratch to rename things.
+I branched the c0.90 ipyrad run to include the desired samples, and ran step 7 (filtering for loci with coverage in XXX% or XXX of XXX samples), ran RAxML and Structure, and then renamed the samples in the RAxML and Structure output.

 ## Miscellaneous analysis notes